| | |

 Katakilos church

 Once at Katakilos, you can stop for food or a cold drink at O Ghreghos restaurant.
-The trail has optional add-ons via the mini circular routes Kali 1 and Kali 2, but I’d suggest skipping them.
+The trail has optional add-ons via the mini circular routes Kali 1 and Kali 2,w but I’d suggest skipping them.
 I tried them and didn’t find much of interest.

 If hiking’s not your thing, Batsi still makes a great base for short day trips.
 Just ten minutes away by bus is Golden Beach.